mowangdk/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

-The behavior in such cases does not change.
-This proposal only modifies one of the plugins in the kube-scheduler.

 ###### What are other known failure modes?

-Not applicable, yet.

 <!--
 For each of them, fill in the following information by copying the below template: